Passenger ship: Cruise ships vs. ocean liners

 Although some ships have characteristics of both types, the design priorities of the two forms are different: ocean liners value speed and traditional luxury while cruise ships value amenities (swimming pools, theaters, ball rooms, casinos, sports facilities, etc.) rather than speed.
 These priorities produce different designs.
 In addition, ocean liners typically were built to cross the Atlantic Ocean between Europe and the United States or travel even further to South America or Asia while cruise ships typically serve shorter routes with more stops along coastlines or among various islands.

 Both the (QE2) (1969) and her successor as Cunard's flagship (QM2), which entered service in 2004, are of hybrid construction.
 Like transatlantic ocean liners, they are fast ships and strongly built to withstand the rigors of the North Atlantic in line voyage service, but both ships are also designed to operate as cruise ships, with the amenities expected in that trade.
-QM2 was superseded by the of the Royal Caribbean line as the largest passenger ship ever built; however, QM2 still hold the record for the largest ocean liner.
+QM2 was superseded by the of the Royal Caribbean line as the largest passenger ship ever built; however, QM2 still holds the record for the largest ocean liner.
 The Freedom of the Seas was superseded by the in October 2009.